chrismessina/panelCopilot/README.md

 3. Enable Developer mode by toggling the switch in the top right corner.

 4. Click on Load unpacked and select the sidepanel directory.

+### Configuration

+To enable AI features, you must configure the extension options:

+1. **Open the Extension Options**: Right-click the extension icon and select "Options".
+2. **Fill in the API Keys and Endpoints**:
+   - **OpenAI API Key**: Your OpenAI API key.
+   - **Ollama API Key**: Your Ollama API key.
+   - **OpenAI Endpoint**: The endpoint for OpenAI API requests.
+   - **Ollama Endpoint**: The endpoint for Ollama API requests.
+   - **Default Client**: Select the default client (OpenAI or Ollama) to use for AI requests.

+3. **Save the Options**: Click the "Save" button to store the configuration.

+Once the options are configured, the AI features will be enabled and can be used within the side panel.